jaketracey/blog/content/blog/virtual-reality-accessibility/index.md

 ## Standards adoption

 The adoption of accessibility standards on the web has taken decades to reach a level where all users can _start_ to expect a usable experience.
-By taking the first step to providing a set of guidelines, Oculus has taken a giant step forward that should fast track this process for VR developers and users.
+Oculus's first step of providing a set of guidelines is a significant one that will hopefully fast-track accessibility adoption for VR developers and users.

 Looking back, one of the key reasons that web accessiblity took so long to get to where we are now was a combination of 3 factors - cost of development, a lack of compatibilty and education.
 The oppurtunity for Oculus and other VR hardware and software manufacterers to provide a consistent set of accessiblity options through a consistent UI and developer tools is unmistakable.